Megamind1414/GitClass/README.md

+# GitClass
-# a git hub class for devops
+a git hub class for devops